Wayland & District Photographic Club

 2.3 Specifications for Prints

 a.
-Prints may be any size or aspect ratio within the following limits: Prints should not be smaller than A4 if at all possible.
+Prints may be any size or aspect ratio within the following limits: Prints should not be smaller than A4.
 Prints may not be larger than A3.
 The mount must not exceed 500mm x 400mm.

 b.
 Prints should be labelled in the top left, on the back of the mount with the image title, the member’s name and class.
 The top of the image should be clearly marked on the back: ‘TOP’ or by an arrow pointing to the top.